LukeGrahamLandry/franca/devlog.md

 - TODO: deal with `CodegenEntry:Bounce` on wasm

+## (Feb 5)

+- no, needs to be Token.ty.size, because of strings with wide characters.
+- (string.c)
+- return ? instead of crashing from some number parsing lib functions
+- new syntax for lookup in a scope without doing a dot call. `Lib'func(arg)`. kinda silly but seems convenient.

 ## (Feb 4)

 - c vla just using .alloc and size as a Ref instead of a var